 Office of Sponsored Programs

 All proposals submitted by University personnel must be reviewed and approved by the Office of Sponsored Programs prior to the submission to the sponsor to ensure adherence to all internal and external policies and procedures.
-The Vice Chancellor for Research Operations, Associate Directors, and Assistant Directors of the Office of Sponsored Programs serve as the University Authorized Signatories responsible for endorsing research proposals for submission to a sponsor.
+The Vice Chancellor for Sponsored Programs and Research Operations, Associate Directors, and Assistant Directors of the Office of Sponsored Programs serve as the University authorized signatories responsible for endorsing research proposals for submission to a sponsor.
 Proposals received by the Federal Contract Services team will be reviewed in accordance with our standard proposal review guidelines.